Command Authority: Plot

 Meanwhile, Jack Ryan Jr. has been distancing himself from The Campus after its breach by the Chinese a year ago by working in a corporate analysis company based in London.
 While investigating a case involving a large theft of money by Russian state-owned companies from British businessman Malcolm Galbraith, he is tasked by his father with finding out information about the codename "Bedrock" and its connection to a mysterious KGB assassin codenamed Zenith during the Cold War, amidst rumors that Talanov is the assassin in question.
-Even amongst attacks from Seven Strong Men thugs, Ryan Junior finds out that Bedrock is former MI5 "illegal" Victor Oxley, who was tasked by British intelligence with tracking down and eliminating Zenith, who is indeed Talanov.
+Even amongst attacks from Seven Strong Men thugs, Jack finds out that Bedrock is former MI5 "illegal" Victor Oxley, who was tasked by British intelligence with tracking down and eliminating Zenith, who is indeed Talanov.
 Oxley had crossed paths with his father, then a CIA analyst investigating the murders on behalf of British foreign intelligence, in West Berlin just before he got caught by the East German Stasi; he was then shipped off to the KGB and imprisoned in a gulag for years.

-When Ryan finds out that the Zenith affair was connected to his case involving Galbraith, he (along with Oxley and fellow Campus operatives Chavez, Caruso and Sam Driscoll) confronts his boss Hugh Castor in his chalet outside Zurich, Switzerland.
-Castor was revealed to be Oxley's former handler in British intelligence who had been doing business with Talanov for years in exchange for Oxley going off the grid.
-He also reveals that Talanov is essentially the leader of the Seven Strong Men (making him expendable to the criminal organization since he was KGB), and that Dmitri Nesterov is Gleb the Scar who is directly involved in Golovko's death.
+When Jack finds out that the Zenith affair was connected to his case involving Galbraith, he (along with Oxley and fellow Campus operatives Chavez, Dom, and Sam Driscoll) confronts his boss Hugh Castor in his chalet outside Zurich, Switzerland.
+Castor is revealed to be Oxley's former handler in British intelligence who had been doing business with Talanov for years in exchange for Oxley going off the grid.
+He also reveals that Talanov is essentially the leader of the Seven Strong Men (making him expendable to the criminal organization since he was KGB), and that Dmitri Nesterov is Gleb the Scar, who is directly involved in Golovko's death.
 However, Spetsnaz forces sent by Talanov attack the chalet and kill Oxley and Castor.
 Ryan and his Campus operators manage to dispatch the attackers and flee the scene.

-Back in Kyiv, Clark, Chavez, Caruso, and Driscoll aid Delta Force operators in capturing Nesterov in the Seven Strong Men's heavily-guarded base of operations.
-Having been fully informed by his son, President Ryan talks to Volodin, demanding the halt of the Russian army's advance into Kyiv in exchange for Volodin not to be linked with the Seven Strong Men.
+Back in Kyiv, Clark, Chavez, Dom, and Sam aid Delta Force operators in capturing Nesterov in the Seven Strong Men's heavily guarded base of operations.
+Having been fully informed by his son, President Ryan talks to Volodin, demanding the halt of the Russian army's advance into Kyiv in exchange for Volodin not being linked with the Seven Strong Men.
 Russia ceases operations in Ukraine and pulls back.
-Two days later, Talanov resigns from his position and is subsequently murdered by one of his own guards.
+Two days later, Talanov resigns his position and is subsequently murdered by one of his own guards.